DorianDepriester/Elasticipy/JOSS/paper.md

 Elasticipy also introduces the concept of *tensor arrays*, in a similar way as in MTEX [@MTEX], allowing to process several tensors at once with simple and highly efficient commands.
-In order to highlight the performances of Elasticipy, \autoref{fig:pymatgen} shows the wall-time required to perform two basic operations on tensors (namely, apply the generalized Hooke's law and compute the von Mises equivalent stress) as functions of the number of considered tensors.
+In order to highlight the performances of Elasticipy, \autoref{fig:pymatgen} shows the wall-time required to perform two basic operations on tensors (namely, apply the generalised Hooke's law and compute the von Mises equivalent stress) as functions of the number of considered tensors.
 This demonstrates that, when processing large datasets of tensors ($n>10^3$), basic tensor operations are 1 to 2 orders of magnitude faster in Elasticipy compared to Pymatgen.
 These performance gains are achieved by leveraging NumPy's array broadcasting capabilities [@NumPy].